pruthvi1009/Data-Mining-IME672-/README.md

-# Corporate Ratings - Data Analysis
+# Data Mining and Knowledge Discovery (IME672)
-- Project for course IME672(Data Mining and Knowledge Discovery) under guidance of professor Dr.Faiz Hamid.
+- All work done for course IME672 under guidance of professor Dr.Faiz Hamid in Summer 2021.